 Answered by Jeff Karotkin

 There are two associations—a detective association and a process server association in Illinois—who have been actively communicating with the membership of their groups to let them know what they shall do.
-It says they “shall” deduct.
+The statute says they “shall” deduct.

 I can’t answer the second part, “What will they actually do?”
 Because we’re not them.
 They may or may not show that on their invoice.
 But, if I were them, I would.